Janis Joplin

 Janis Joplin: The Queen of Psychedelic Blues Rock

-Janis Joplin was an American blues-rock singer whose raw, impassioned vocals defined the sound of the late 1960s counterculture.
-Hailing from Port Arthur, Texas, her major achievement was the posthumous chart-topping success of her album Pearl, which has been certified quadruple platinum by the RIAA.
+Janis Joplin was a trailblazing American singer whose raw, powerful vocals defined the sound of late-1960s rock.
+Hailing from Port Arthur, Texas, her major achievement was the posthumous chart-topping success of her album Pearl, which was certified quadruple platinum.

 Early career